MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-debug-cloud-services-virtual-machines.md

 - Use **IntelliTrace** to collect a log of calls and events from a release server.
 See [Debugging a Published Cloud Service with IntelliTrace and Visual Studio](vs-azure-tools-IntelliTrace-debug-published-cloud-services.md).

-- Use **Azure Diagnostics** to log detailed information from code running within roles, whether the roles are running in the development environment or in Azure.
+- Use **Azure Diagnostics** to log detailed information from code running within roles, in Azure.
 See [Collecting logging data by using Azure Diagnostics](/azure/cloud-services/cloud-services-dotnet-diagnostics).

 - For other remote debugging scenarios, see [Remote debugging](../debugger/remote-debugging.md).